 We have more from the Central Division:

-- When Aaron Nesmith finally returned from a lengthy absence due to an ankle injury, he jumped right into the Pacers’ starting lineup and Bennedict Mathurin moved to the second unit.
+- Aaron Nesmith, who opened the season in the Pacers’ starting lineup, reclaimed his spot this week, with Bennedict Mathurin moving back to the second unit.
 Carlisle said Nesmith provides a different element to the starting five, Joel Erickson of the Indianapolis Star writes.
 “It creates a better balance on our team,” Carlisle said.
 “Benn’s a scorer, and Benn needs to get shots, and we have (Tyrese Haliburton) and Pascal (Siakam) out there to start games.
 This just makes it work better from an offensive standpoint.”

 Hopefully Okafor will stick.
 He is a great guy!